 - Bake for 40 to 45 minutes, or until a knife inserted into the middle comes out almost clean.
-If your dish is very shallow, it will cook a little more quickly; if it is really deep, it might take a little longer.
+If your dish is very shallow, it will cook a little more quickly; it might take a little longer if it is really deep.

 - Alternatively, if you want to cook the casserole the following day, do not bake after assembly but cover with plastic wrap and stash it away in the fridge.
 For best results when doing this, if you are using potatoes rather than hash browns, make sure that they are all submerged, so their color doesn’t change overnight.